mouseless/mouseless.codes/services.md

 We offer our expertise through the software increments we develop.

-As a software development collective, we operate on a __time & materials__ basis.
-We function as a __self-managing team__ with a single point of contact assigned to you.

 We position ourselves as a __staff augmentation__ service provider, offering full responsibility for software systems that you'd rather outsource.
 This allows you to maintain your focus on your core business concerns.